North Atlantic Right Whale Calving Season 2022

 Every identified North Atlantic right whale has an assigned four-digit number in the Right Whale Catalog.
 Researchers assign names to whales that have a unique physical feature or a strong story in connection to a community or habitat where they were seen.

-While we are excited to see eleven new mom-calf pairs so far this calving season, North Atlantic right whales are dying faster than they can reproduce.
+While we are excited to see fifteen new mom-calf pairs so far this calving season, North Atlantic right whales are dying faster than they can reproduce.
 That's why every whale counts.

 With the current number of females and the necessary resting time between births, 20 newborns in a calving season would be considered a relatively productive year.
 However, given the estimated rate of human-caused mortality and serious injury, we need approximately 50 or more calves per year for many years to stop the decline and allow for recovery.
 The only solution is to significantly reduce human-caused mortality and injuries, as well as stressors on reproduction.